 “I have a customer who uses the bun for a salmon burger with avocado ranch dressing, micro greens and mango salsa,” he added.
 “And he put our all-butter croissant bun on his menu as a croque-monsieur with ham and Emmental cheese dipped in egg batter and fried.
 The best things since sliced bread are our new Chef’s Line buns.”

-Please contact your US Foods sales rep or click “Place an Order” at the top of this page to get the new Chef’s Line All-Butter Croissant Bun, Chef’s Line 9-Grain Sprouted Bun or any of the 28 other new products that are Keeping Kitchens Cooking™ across America.
+Please contact your US Foods sales rep, or click “Place an Order” at the top of this page to get the Chef’s Line All-Butter Croissant Bun or Chef’s Line 9-Grain Sprouted Bun.